MiraPurkrabek/LabelStudio_docs/PoseAnnotation/annotation.md

 To adjust the keypoints, use your mouse to click on a keypoint and drag it around the image.
 For more editing options, refer to the keyboard shortcuts provided below.

+> __Joint location:__ The keypoint is where the joint rotates.
+It's around the middle of the limb, in terms of width.

 ### Keyboard Shortcuts

 The pose annotation tool offers several keyboard shortcuts to improve your annotation workflow: